roman-developer/open_weather_aemet/README.md

     OpenWeatherAemet::Weather.forecast_by_city(city_code, api_key)
     ```

-    You can get INE codes from the [web INE](https://www.ine.es/daco/daco42/codmun/codmun11/11codmunmapa.htm).
+    :round_pushpin: You can get **INE codes** from the [INE website](https://www.ine.es/daco/daco42/codmun/codmun11/11codmunmapa.htm).
 In the future, we will try to implement a method by city name instead of city code.

 3. Use the JSON returned as you want.
 Example of output for *forecast by city*: